Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

-The favorable performance of our CoCAViaR models may be explained as follows.
-First, DCC--GARCH forecasts of CoVaR intimately rely on the somewhat arbitrary decomposition of the conditional variance-covariance matrix, which is a problem that is sidestepped by our modeling approach; see Section~\ref{CoVaR forecasting with multivariate GARCH models}.
-Second, our CoCAViaR specifications directly model the quantities of interest (VaR and CoVaR), whereas multivariate GARCH processes model the whole predictive density.
-Third, our estimators are tailored to accurately capture the (VaR, CoVaR) evolution and, hence, do not place undue emphasis on center-of-the-distribution observations.
-In contrast, estimators of DCC--GARCH models may trade off a better fit in the body of the distribution for a worse fit in the tails.

 Among the CoCAViaR models, we find a better performance of the AS than the SAV models for the VaR, but a relatively comparable performance for CoVaR forecasting.
 A reason for this may be that the additional VaR parameters in the AS models are estimated with more precision and, hence, the predictive content of the positive/negative parts emerges more clearly than for CoVaR, where the effective sample size is much reduced.
-It is further noteworthy that the SAV-full CoCAViaR model, that includes the lagged VaR in the CoVaR model equation performs relatively poorly.
-This might be caused by a high co-linearity of the VaR and CoVaR models, and also shows that the restriction $B_{12}=0$ which we have to impose for our two-step M-estimator is likely to be unproblematic in practice.
+It is further noteworthy that the SAV-full CoCAViaR model, which includes the lagged VaR in the CoVaR equation, performs below average.
+This might be caused by a high collinearity of the VaR and CoVaR, and also shows that the restriction $B_{12}=0$---which we have to impose for our two-step M-estimator---is likely to be unproblematic in practice.